US taxes in Spain: file quickly and easily with Taxes for Expats

-You’re enjoying another beautiful spring in Spain, happy to live abroad…
+You’re enjoying another beautiful spring here in Spain, happy to be living abroad…

-You get on TurboTax and (after several days of struggle and misery) send the forms off and hope for the best.
+So you get on TurboTax and (after several days of struggle, confusion and misery) send a huge stack of forms off to the IRS and hope for the best.

 Or if you’re like me and actually run a business abroad, it’s more like:

-Worry about taxes constantly, 12 months a year.
-Attack TurboTax in January, several weeks struggle, misery, etc and then…
+You worry about taxes constantly, 12 months a year.
+You attack TurboTax in January, experience several (usually 8 to 12) weeks of struggle, confusion, misery, etc and then…

 If you’re an expat or any kind of digital nomad, staying on the right side of tax laws in multiple countries is difficult, time consuming, and has you constantly worried about what you’re doing wrong.